|Best For||Hobbyist Blogger|

 |Weaknesses||Not For Commercial Blogs|

-After Evan Williams sold Blogger to Google, he went on to found both Twitter and Medium – both pillars of Internet publishing in their own right.
-Additionally, it was Matt Mullenweg’s dissatisfaction with Blogger that led him to create the first version of WordPress back in the early 2000s.
+After founder Evan Williams sold Blogger to Google, he went on to found both Twitter and Medium – both pillars of Internet publishing in their own right.
+Interestingly, it was Matt Mullenweg’s dissatisfaction with Blogger that led him to create the first version of WordPress back in the early 2000s.

 All that to say – Blogger is an Internet standby.
-In fact, it’s such a standby that it gets unfairly disregarded for many web projects simply due to its age.
+In fact, it’s such a standby that it gets discounted for many web projects simply due to its age.

-I recently gave Blogger a try for a small project, along with several other website builders.
-I tried to approach Blogger not as the platform that had my first blog post back in 2004, but as a serious free blogging platform that might be a good fit for someone’s web project today, post-2020.
+For this review, I tried to approach Blogger not as the platform where I launched my first blog post back in 2004 but as a modern, free blogging platform that might be a good fit for someone’s web project in 2023.

 What Is Blogger?

-On the wide spectrum of website building solutions, Blogger lives on the end that is all-inclusive and provides everything you need to get started and grow your website.
-It’s in contrast to solutions where you buy, install, and manage all the “pieces” of your website separately.
+It provides you with everything you need to get started and grow your website, unlike Content Management Systems like WordPress.org where you have to buy, install, and manage all of the pieces of your website separately.

-One note about Blogger is that it focuses 100% on blogging – ie, reverse-chronological publishing of posts.
-It has very little in terms of content management (as I’ll mention in the cons section).
-Google has a product called Google Sites that focuses on static websites.
+One thing that stands out about Blogger is that it focuses 100% on blogging – i.e., reverse-chronological publishing of posts.
+It offers very little in terms of content management (as I’ll cover a little later).

 Pros of Blogger

-Blogger has a ton going for it.
-There’s a reason that millions of people start their first blogs on Blogger.
+Blogger has a lot going for it.
+There’s a reason that millions of people started their first blogs on Blogger.
 It’s in the name.
-I know that I used Blogger for my first blog back in the day mainly because it is and still is the established blogging platform.
+Even I used Blogger for my first blog back in the day because it was, and still is, a solid blogging platform.

 Here are some specific advantages that I’ve found while using Blogger for different projects.

 Blogger is free for a website on a *.blogspot.com subdomain.
-You get essentially unlimited resources to run your blog.
+Essentially, Blogger gives you unlimited resources to run your blog.
 You even get a free SSL certificate that comes preinstalled.

-You can even buy a custom domain (e.g., yournameblog.com) and point it to your blog for free.
-This service, called “domain mapping”, is usually a paid feature on Blogger’s direct hosted blog competitors like WordPress.com.
+You can buy a custom domain (e.g., yournameblog.com) and point it to your blog for free.
+This service, called “domain mapping,” is usually a paid feature with competitors like WordPress.com.

 There’s a small ecosystem of 3rd party Blogger customization services, but those are all optional and outside of Blogger’s platform.

-Google bundles Blogger with your Google account.
-Blogger is one of the myriad of services that Google provides for free to keep you logged in and engaged with the Google products that do make money (ie, ads).
-This is a downside, which I’ll cover in the cons section, but the massive upside is that Blogger is a legitimately free, maintained service that competes for head-on with paid competitors.
+Google bundles Blogger with your Google account, making it one of the many services Google provides for free to keep you tied to the Google ecosystem, including the Google products that do make money (i.e., ads).
+There is a downside which I’ll cover in the cons section, but the massive upside is that Blogger is a legitimately free, maintained service that competes head-on with paid competitors.

-In fact, there are a mini-movement of pure-play bloggers moving personal (ie, non-commercial) blogs back to Blogger simply for the minimalist parameters.
+In fact, there is a small movement of pure-play bloggers moving personal (i.e., non-commercial) blogs back to Blogger simply for the minimalist parameters.

-But a lot of this simplicity relates to the fact that Blogger is 100% focused on blogging.
+Overall, the simplicity points to the fact that Blogger is 100% focused on blogging.

-There are a ton of publishing products on the Internet that try to be everything to everyone…and end up being nothing to no one.
+There are a ton of publishing programs on the Internet that try to be everything to everyone…and end up being nothing to no one.

 For worse, but mostly for better, Blogger has not chased the latest feature.
 It hasn’t tried to become a social network like Tumblr or Medium.
 It hasn’t tried to become a full website management system like WordPress.
 It hasn’t tried to become a “platform” of any kind.
 It hasn’t even moved to real-time data and messaging like Twitter.